 When I was growing up, my father would never, ever pay more than $1 for a movie rental.
 The movie stores that charged upwards of $5 and tried to bill it as a “multi-day rental” never set well with me.
 When I rent a movie I plan on watching it that night.
 In addition to that, nothing was more frustrating than driving to the movie store to rent a new release only to find out that all 100 copies were already taken.

 I think this is at the core of why I love Redbox.
 For those of you not familiar with them, they have red boxes filled with movies, strategically placed throughout the city.
 The genius behind their business model is that I can browse their selection from my computer or smart phone and reserve my rental.
 Then it’s just a matter of driving to the location where my movie is reserved and picking it up.
 Redbox is making a killing by being accessible to their customers.

-Over the past several weeks I have talked about quality, value and choice.
+Over the past several weeks I have talked about quality, value y choice.
 The fourth of our service standards at Phone.com is accessibility.
 Companies like Redbox exemplify this value.
 At the very core of accessibility for Phone.com is making our service easy to use and customer service easy to reach.
 Here are some key aspects of accessibility at Phone.com.